 Costa Rica Country Report

 There are no major operational risks to foreign investors in Costa Rica.
 Labour unrest risks are likely to increase in the 12-month outlook because of job losses and further austerity measures.
 However, such demonstrations would not fundamentally undermine Costa Rica's propitious investment climate.
 Skilled labour is readily available and the level of unionisation in the private sector is relatively low.
 Environmental awareness is high and development projects are closely monitored by international and national organisations.
 Improving infrastructure, particularly highways, is currently a focus for the government amid repeated reports of degradation, but a number of major projects have faced delays.

 There are no known terrorist groups in Costa Rica with the intention or capability to target private, military, or government-owned assets.
 However, explosives were used in mid-2019 against government buildings, which is unusual in the country.
-There is a modest, but growing, presence of international drug-trafficking organisations in the country.
+There is a modest but growing presence of international drug-trafficking organisations in the country.
 These groups do not have an interest in conducting terrorist attacks, although their presence is contributing to the increase in violent crime rates.
-Officials have reported the presence of former members of the Fuerzas Armadas Revolucionarias de Colombia, but they are unlikely to present a direct crime or terror risk.
+Officials have reported the presence of former members of the Fuerzas Armadas Revolucionarias de Colombia (FARC), but they are unlikely to present a direct crime or terrorism risk.

 Costa Rica abolished its military in 1948, but remains protected by an active national security force and through international co-operation with the United States.
 The risk of interstate war remains low despite an ongoing border dispute with Nicaragua along the San Juan River.
 Occasional incursions into contested areas are likely as both countries pursue infrastructure projects along the San Juan River and Nicaragua seeks to expand offshore oil exploration.
 Major disputes between Nicaragua and Costa Rica will probably manifest themselves through diplomatic channels.